Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Introduction

-In automated testing, however, it is challenging to generate effective text inputs that are consistent with the context of the relevant UI page~\cite{LiuCWCHHW23, HeZYCLLYZYZD20}.
-Specifically, different contexts may result in different definitions of text-input types for the UI pages (such as account passwords, queries, comments, etc).
-Figure~\ref{FIG: Relation on text inputs and page} illustrates a sign-up page for a given app.
-For humans, it is straightforward to understand the intention and context of this page --- a sign-up page with password form constraints.
-For automated testing methods, however, accurate recognition of the need for certain (contextual) text inputs is a complex task.
-For example, as a recent study~\cite{WangLYCZDX18} shows, most current automated methods can only generate random strings such as ``hello world'', which are inconsistent with the context.
-The ``hello world'' password contains a special character, and normally may not result in passing to the next UI page.
+In automated testing, however, it is challenging to generate effective text inputs that are consistent with the context of the relevant UI page~\cite{LiuCWCHHW23, HeZYCLLYZYZD20}: Different contexts may result in different definitions of text input types for UI pages (such as account passwords, queries, comments, etc.).
+The Google Maps content in Figure~\ref{FIG: google-map} is relatively easy for humans to understand: It is a navigation information page requiring start and destination locations.
+However, in automated testing, accurately recognizing the need for specific (contextual) text inputs is a complex task.
+For example, as a recent study~\cite{WangLYCZDX18} shows, most current automated methods can only generate random (or specific) strings such as ``hello world'', which may not be consistent with the context.
+The ``hello world'' is not a specific location name, and typically does not trigger a transition to the next UI page.
 This will be problematic for testing.
 Therefore, it is important to generate effective text inputs that meet the UI context for GUI testing~\cite{LiuCWCHHW23, HeZYCLLYZYZD20}.
-Large Language Models (LLMs)~\cite{abs-2303-18223}, trained on ultra-large-scale corpora, have provided the potential to understand complex Natural Language Processing (NLP) tasks, and can provide appropriate inputs for many domains, such as finance~\cite{abs-2305-01505}, education~\cite{MalinkaPFHJ23}, and medical treatment~\cite{abs-2303-04360}.
-Recently, the Generative Pre-trained Transformer (GPT) series of LLMs has been widely discussed~\cite{LiuCWCHHW23,abs-2310-15657}.
+Large Language Models (LLMs)~\cite{abs-2303-18223}, trained on ultra-large-scale corpora, have provided the potential to understand complex Natural Language Processing (NLP) tasks, and can provide appropriate inputs for many domains, such as finance~\cite{RaoSKMMY25} and medical treatment~\cite{XuCHL25}.
+Recently, the Generative Pre-trained Transformer (GPT) series of LLMs has been widely discussed~\cite{LiuCWCHHW23,abs-2310-15657,HuangQZ25}.
 They can generate texts, answer questions, and handle other tasks that require simple inputs.
 Liu et al.~\cite{LiuCWCHHW23}, for example, built a model based on GPT-3~\cite{gpt3}, \texttt{QTypist}, to automatically generate text inputs for mobile apps.
-However, frequent LLM deprecations can render the proposed methods ineffective.
-For example, a recent attempt to set up \texttt{QTypist}~\cite{LiuCWCHHW23} revealed that OpenAI had discontinued API access to GPT-3 (which \texttt{QTypist} relies upon).
+However, a recent attempt to set up \texttt{QTypist}~\cite{LiuCWCHHW23} revealed that OpenAI had discontinued API access to GPT-3 (which \texttt{QTypist} relies upon).
 It is therefore essential to explore the potential and substitutability of different LLMs to guide text-input generation in mobile app GUI testing.
-To the best of our knowledge, there has not yet been any empirical study to evaluate different LLMs' effectiveness at generating text inputs for mobile GUI testing.
+Modern LLMs increasingly support both textual and visual inputs, while many commercial models remain closed-source and difficult to interpret mechanistically.
+This leads to a broader question than simply which individual LLM happens to rank highest at one point in time.
+For Android GUI text-input generation, among other things, testers need to know: which UI-context representation should be exposed to LLMs; whether execution outcomes should be fed back into subsequent text-input generation attempts; and how these choices affect effectiveness, cost, and practical testing workflow.
+To the best of our knowledge, no empirical study has systematically compared different LLM prompt settings and feedback protocols for the generation of text inputs for mobile GUI testing.